 To make it easier for yourself, avoid smoking, exercising and chewing gum for this period of time.
 Luckily, you don’t need to fast for all blood tests but your doctor will inform you whenever you do have to fast for 8-12 hours.

 - Tests to check your levels of cholesterol

 Fasting while having diabetes

 There are definitely risks related to fasting if you have diabetes according to Kathaleen Briggs Early from the Pacific Northwest University of Health sciences.
-According to her, all people that suffer from diabetes should inform themselves with a doctor before making the step to fasting.
-You should have a solid plan that takes medication, hydration and nutrition into account.
+According to her, all people that suffer from diabetes should inform themselves with a doctor before taking the step to fasting.
+You should have a solid plan that takes medication, hydration, and nutrition into account.

 The risks of not eating while having diabetes.

 The main risk of not eating while having diabetes is hypoglycemia or low blood glucose.
 Apparently, the risk of being hospitalized for people with diabetes due to hypoglycemia is way bigger during fasting and experts consult to immediately stop fasting when this might happen.
 It happens a lot during Ramadan.
 Always contact your doctor if you have diabetes and you are interested in fasting.